Skip to content ↓

 Safeguarding and Child Protection

-The Designated Safeguarding lead at Great Horwood School is Paula Shaw (Headteacher).
+The designated safeguarding lead at Great Horwood School is Paula Shaw (Headteacher).

 In the event that another DSL is required Lucy McFarlane, Headteacher at Padbury CE school may be contacted.

-The designated Safeguarding leads can be contacted on dsl@ghw.odbst.org
+The designated safeguarding leads can be contacted on dsl@ghw.odbst.org

-The Designated Safeguarding Governor is Danielle Evans and can be contacted on devans@ghw.odbst.org
+The designated safeguarding governor is Danielle Evans and can be contacted on devans@ghw.odbst.org

 Safeguarding Statement